 With his newly acquired knowledge on which breed of cow produces high milk yields, Obonyo sold one of his zebu bulls for Ksh 30,000 and took out part of his savings to buy a dairy cow at Ksh 50,000.

 His cow currently gives him 5 liters of milk per day.
 He sells some of the milk to his neighbors at Ksh 50 per liter.
 The rest is consumed at home.
 He is confident that with high-quality feeds that are affordable but of good quality, milk production will increase significantly following the next calving.
 Obonyo has also planted Napier grass on half acre of his land, which will reduce the cost of feed and boost milk production.
 He provides his cow mineral supplements and makes sure it is regularly vaccinated.

-An enthusiastic farmer, Obonyo has offered half an acre of his land to the KAVES project to use as a demonstration farm on fodder farming.
+An enthusiastic farmer, Obonyo has offered half an acre of his land to the Kenya Agricultural Value Chains Enterprises project to use as a demonstration farm on fodder farming.
 He is also mobilizing his neighbors to adopt dairy farming and overcome the misconception that areas of Kisumu are not fit for dairy farming.

-KAVES is working towards increasing productivity and developing an efficient dairy marketing system for smallholder farmers so that farmers like Obonyo can increase their household incomes.
+Kenya Agricultural Value Chains Enterprise is working toward increasing productivity and developing an efficient dairy marketing system for smallholder farmers so that farmers like Obonyo can increase their household incomes.

 Harrigan Mukhongo, Activity Manager